Predictive coding

 Figure 1

-Maybe related (?) prediction processes.
-To learn: Is this what the information-dynamics folks are wondering about also, e.g. Ay et al. (2008) or Tishby and Polani (2011)?
-Perhaps this overvew of different brain models will place it in context: Neural Annealing: Toward a Neural Theory of Everything.
+To learn: Is this what the “information-dynamics” folks are wondering about also, e.g. Ay et al. (2008) or Tishby and Polani (2011)?
+Perhaps the overview of different brain models in Neural Annealing: Toward a Neural Theory of Everything will place it in context.

-1 Layperson intros
+1 Lay intros

 Figure 2